NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: DataEngine

 \textbf{Trajectory Generation.} To generate collision-free robot navigation trajectories, we first convert the scene meshes into a voxel map with a voxel size of $0.05\text{m}$ to estimate the Euclidean Signed Distance Field (ESDF) of the navigable areas.
 Navigable areas are defined as voxel elements with $z$-axis coordinates below the threshold $h_\text{nav}$, while obstacle areas are defined as voxel elements with $z$-axis coordinates exceeding the threshold $h_\text{obs}$.
 The thresholds $h_\text{nav}$ and $h_\text{obs}$ vary across scenes and depend on the robot height $h_b$.
 Voxels with distance values lower than the robot radius $r_b$ are truncated to prevent collisions.
 The ESDF map of the navigable area is downsampled to $0.2\text{m}$ resolution to facilitate efficient A* path planning.
 Navigation start and target points are selected randomly on the navigable area, and the A* algorithm generates a planned path $\tau^* = [(x_0, y_0), (x_1, y_1), (x_2, y_2), \dots, (x_k, y_k)]$.
 For each waypoint $(x_n, y_n)$, a greedy search is performed in a local area of the original ESDF map to refine the position by maximizing the distance to nearby obstacles.
 This refinement process shifts waypoints further from obstacles.
 Finally, the refined waypoints are smoothed into a continuous navigation trajectory using cubic spline interpolation.
-Examples of the generated trajectories and global ESDF are shown in Appendix.